Whale & Girl

 She wasn’t always one, but she had wanted to become one since she could hold a brush.
 Anyone telling her otherwise would see themselves out of her life.
 Her family was against her aspiration, so she left home.
 Her art teachers said her art was product of a diseased mind, so she quit school.
 The world didn’t want her to be one, they held onto past aesthetics and conventional ideas in ways that appalled her, so she chose to rebel against it.
 In her eyes, the modern art world was subdued, dull, and bleached of colours; whereas hers was vibrant and alive, the colours blended and danced and fought each other for dominance.
 Someone once told her that her painting was screaming, he said it was so full of rage and bemoaning and rue and everything that reminded him of long nights when shadows stretched too far and the silence hung too heavy; it haunted him.

-But things were changing.
-She could hear the groaning of clockwork gears turning the moment Noah Karv pulled her out of the winter sea.
 He came to her every other day, cooked her meals, watered her plants, and flipped through her collections of books, paintings and albums.
-Each time he stayed till the lilac moon disappeared behind the clouds, when she was ready for bed, hair dried.
-She found little notes leafing through her books where he last finished, the smooth strokes of his handwriting gave her no insight as to what the words meant.
-She was certain they were dead languages from another time because no archives from the Internet could match the results.
+Each time he stayed till she was ready for bed, hair dried and clean.
+She found little notes leafing through her books where he last finished, the smooth strokes of his handwriting gave her no insight as to what they meant.
+She was certain they were dead language from another time because no archives on the Internet could match the result.

 He never told her when he would visit again, but he always did.
-They met frequently, once a week soon turned into twice, and by now it became a habit to have him around her apartment on a daily basis; she would open the door for him before he could knock.
+They met frequently, once a week soon turned into twice, and by now it became a habit to have him around every day; she would open the door for him before he could knock.

 “I am, but I don’t have to do every work myself, do I?”
 He didn’t look up from the book he was reading, the golden glasses perched neatly on his nose was taunting.
 She was tempted to snatch it off.